 One of the options you may notice in the 'System' tab allows you to specify the default language for your installation of ZoneMinder.
 Versions 1.17.0 and later support multiple languages but rely on users to assist in creating language files for specific languages.
 To specify a language you will have to give the applicable code, thus for UK English this is en_gb, and for US English it would be en_us, if no language is given then UK English is assumed.
-Most languages will be specified in this nn_mm format and to check which languages are available look for files named zm_lang.php in the ZoneMinder build directory where the parts represented by the '' would be what you would enter as a language.
-This is slightly unwieldy and will probably be improved in future to make it easier to determine language availability.
+Most languages will be specified in this nn_mm format and to check which languages are available look for files named zm_lang.php in the ZoneMinder build directory where the parts represented by the '' would be what you would enter as a language availability.
 On checking which languages are available it may be that your preferred language is not currently included and if this is the case please consider doing a translation and sending it back to it may be included in future releases.
 All the language elements are given in the zm_lang_en_gb.php file along with a few notes to help you understand the format.